How I can help you

 1. YOUR EMOTIONAL AND PSYCHOLOGICAL HEALTH ARE JUST AS IMPORTANT AS YOUR PHYSICAL HEALTH.

-Health is a much broader, complex and dynamic concept than just not having a disease, having a healthy body, a specific weight or a diet consisting of “healthy” foods.
+Health is a much broader, complex and dynamic concept than just not having a disease.
+Or having a healthy body, a specific weight and a diet consisting of “healthy” foods.

 Living a ‘healthy’ life doesn’t just mean cutting down on carbs, walking x amount of steps a day, being a certain BMI.

-It also means being able to enjoy coffee and tea in good company or sharing your ice cream with your kids with no guilt or regret.
-Just like having a lie-in or watching Netflix on the couch when you need rest, without worrying about what will happen if you don’t complete the 10k steps on your FitBit.
+This also means being able to enjoy coffee and tea in good company or sharing your ice cream with your kids with no guilt or regret.
+Just like having a lie-in or watching Netflix on the couch without worrying about what will happen if you don’t complete the 10k steps on your FitBit.

-When you decide to let go of diets, continuous restriction and forced training activity you are saying yes not only to your physical health but also to your psychological health, which is fundamental for you to live a fulfilling life.
+When you decide to let go of diets, continuous restriction and forced training activity, you say yes to your physical health but also to your psychological health, which is fundamental for you to live a fulfilling life.

 However, I want to reassure you that what will happen is just the opposite.

 It doesn’t do you any good to constantly feel guilty as soon as you step off your diet plan or when you binge.
-It does not add but rather takes away health from your life and it’s got a negative impact on the balance between food, mind and body.
+Feeling like this rather takes away health from your life and it’s got a negative impact on the balance between food, mind and body.

 By dropping dieting and judgment around food, you end up taking care of your health more than you ever did.